Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_14/getting_started/code_structure.md

 It lets forge know that this class is the entry point of your mod.

 ### LOGGER
-The logger is used to log information useful for debbuging, resolving conflicts with other mods and notifying yourself if a user reports an issue.
+The logger is used to log information useful for debugging, resolving conflicts with other mods or just additional info for when a user reports an issue.

 ### Constructor